vismay1996/Student-Management-Demo/README.md

 ## To start database (MongoDB)

-From the new commmand prompt panel navigate to mongodb folder and run command **mongo.exe --dpath/
+From the new commmand prompt panel navigate to mongodb folder and run command ** mongo.exe --dpath [database folder] **

+In new command prompt panel run the mongo.exe file